brainsandspace/roz/README.md

 ## TODO
 **among many others**
-- [ ] parse roz_well.txt
-- [ ] d3 integration for all kinds of visualization
-- [ ] see what other stats chokidar might provide
+- [ ] see what you can do with voronoi
-- [ ] search for require and import statements to build dependency graph
-- [ ] package everything up into an npm package, probably
+- [ ] package everything up into an electron app?
-  - possibly a VS Code extension, but probably not
 - [ ] adjust package.json to be OS agnostic
   - Windows `%npm_package_config_watch_folder%`
   - Mac `$npm_package_config_watch_folder`